Decomposition of Polysymmetric Functions and Stack Partitions: Introduction to Polysymmetric Functions and Stack Partitions

 Our interpretation of stack partitions aligns with \cite{g2024polysymmetricfunctionsmotivicmeasures, khanna2024transitionmatricespierityperules}, where they are referred to as \emph{types}.
 We use the term \emph{stack partitions} to emphasize their construction from ordinary partitions by visualizing each number as a box and allowing the action of ``stacking'' boxes with the same number.
 This construction connects naturally to the concepts of stack, degree, and multiplicity introduced earlier, where each box represents a stack, its label gives the degree, and the number of boxes in each column gives its multiplicity.
 After making a stacking, we order the resulting stacks as described earlier in the section.

 \begin{example}

 We start with the partition $(4,2,2,2,1,1,1)$, we obtain the stack partition

 which corresponds to $(4,2^2,2,1^3)$.
-Here, the stack partition is obtained by placing one of the twos on top of another two and stacking all three of the ones together, followed by the ordering.
-Note that we could also obtain eight other distinct stack partitions from this partition. \end{example}
+Here, the stack partition is obtained by placing one of the twos on top of another two and stacking all three of the ones together, followed by the ordering. \end{example}